PatrickKlingler/KVRX-Website/README.md

-# KVRX Django Website
+# KVRX Website

 A KVRX website redesign using Django.
-Check out [the wiki](https://github.com/ianmobbs/KVRX-Website/wiki) for a full list of features implemented and features to come, and see [issues](https://github.com/ianmobbs/KVRX-Website/issues) to look at our to-do list!
+Check out [the wiki](https://github.com/ianmobbs/KVRX-Website/wiki) for a full list of features implemented and features to come, and see [issues](https://github.com/ianmobbs/KVRX-Website/issues) to look at our to-do list!s

-## Main Features
+## Current Features

 - Create users and grant/revoke certain permissions
 - Groups (such as 'Deejay' or 'Staff') automatically grant specific permissions to users in those groups